philrz/super/docs/_index.md

 ---
-sidebar_position: 1
+weight: 1
-sidebar_label: Introduction
+title: Introduction
+heading: SuperDB
+breadcrumb: Docs
 ---

-# SuperDB

 SuperDB offers a new approach that makes it easier to manipulate and manage your data.
-With its [super-structured data model](formats/README.md#2-a-super-structured-pattern), messy JSON data can easily be given the fully-typed precision of relational tables without giving up JSON's uncanny ability to represent eclectic data.
+With its [super-structured data model](formats/_index.md#2-a-super-structured-pattern), messy JSON data can easily be given the fully-typed precision of relational tables without giving up JSON's uncanny ability to represent eclectic data.